Bright as Blasphemy: Background

 In June 2022, Chevelle announced that they had plans to record their tenth studio album in November or December, and release the album in 2023.
 In multiple interviews, drummer Sam Loeffler described the writing process as "torturous," comparing it to "pulling your hair out and then trying to put it back in."
 The album was self-produced by Pete and Sam Loeffler, marking a departure from their longtime collaboration with Joe Barresi producing their albums, with touring bassist Kemble Walters assisting in engineering.

 In July 2024, Chevelle signed with Alchemy Recordings, a new label founded by Danny Wimmer and Dino Paredes.
 This move was seen as a return to a more independent and collaborative atmosphere, with the band citing a positive and musician-focused environment.
 The band also announced plans to release the album in September or October 2024.
 The album was later delayed to 2025.

 Composition

 Musically, Bright as Blasphemy has been described as alternative metal, hard rock, and alternative rock.

 Release and promotion

 The album's lead single, "Rabbit Hole (Cowards, Pt.
 1)", was released on March 25, 2025.
 A music video was released on May 14.
 The second single, "Jim Jones (Cowards, Pt.
 2)", followed on May 28.
 On the same day, the band officially revealed the album's title and release date of August 15, 2025.

-To support the album, Chevelle will embark on a 38-date North American headlining tour beginning August 7, 2025, with support from Asking Alexandria and Dead Poet Society, and concludes on October 2.
+To support the album, Chevelle embarked on a 38-date North American headlining tour that began on August 7, 2025, with support from Asking Alexandria and Dead Poet Society, and that concluded on October 2.